Thriving Communities: An Overview

 The pattern of life in thriving communities »

-In a six-part series, New Testament scholar C. Kavin Rowe writes that the Acts of the Apostles pressures us to see six features that are the essence of the church.
+In a seven-part series, New Testament scholar C. Kavin Rowe writes that the Acts of the Apostles pressures us to see six features that are the essence of the church.

 Networking: Early Christians built communities where resources were plentiful »